 Why use Reading Response Organizers?

-There are many reasons to use Standard-Based Differentiated Reading Response Organizers, and many of them share the rationale with reading response journals themselves.
+There are many reasons to use Standard-Based Differentiated Reading Response Organizers.

-- They are standard based so you can be sure to cover all the standards.
+- STANDARD-BASED: They are standard based so you can be sure to cover all literature and informational text standards.

-- Students build confidence working on their level.
+- CONFIDENCE: Students build confidence working on their level.

 That’s why it makes sense to support your students with a guided graphic organizer, just as if they were doing any other sort of writing.